 Amazon: Harmonizing Disruptive and Incremental Disruption With the Element of Speed

-It would be naive to suggest that there’s only one definitive innovation example from retail titan Amazon that enterprizes could benefit from emulating.
-However, the development of Amazon Custom offers a particularly insightful example of an open innovation initiative that has reaped the benefits of both incremental and disruptive methodologies.
+It would be naive to suggest that there’s only one definitive example of innovation from retail titan Amazon that enterprizes could benefit from emulating.
+However, the development of Amazon Custom offers a particularly insightful open innovation example that has reaped the benefits of both incremental and disruptive methodologies.
 As the name suggests, this bold new initiative allows vendors, for the first time, to sell products via Amazon that could be customized (i.e custom text, personalization, etc).

 Amazon epitomizes how allowing a disruptive idea to be honed and improved incrementally via open innovation can yield substantial returns.

 Surviving on the rapidly shifting business landscape can at times require fundamentally altering your business trajectory, regardless of how well-entrenched and successful it has been.
 Philip Morris International (PMI) presents a prime example of this.
 Despite being the world’s largest tobacco company, PMI is investing billions in creating a smoke-free future – initiating one of the leading “self-disruption” strategies in modern business.
 Already, the company has launched more than 3,400 patents 2 for new technology that will potentially provide healthier alternatives to cigarettes.